 (a) Enrolled students may, at the University’s discretion, be permitted to add or substitute courses.
-If students also wish to apply for admission to a graduate or postgraduate level qualification they must apply by the dates given in Enrolment Regulation 5 or, for Doctoral students, by the dates in the Web Book for Doctoral Study;
+If students also wish to apply for admission to a graduate or postgraduate level qualification they must apply by the dates given in Enrolment Regulation 5 or, for Doctoral students, by the dates outlined on the programme webpage;

 Note: Some courses do not follow standard semester dates and students seeking to add courses should refer to programme material, the University website or contact the University for due dates.

 9. The Pro Vice-Chancellor (or delegate) may limit the number of students enrolled in any programme each year because of insufficiency of staff, accommodation or equipment.
 Accordingly, where the number of applicants for the programme exceeds the number of places available, then the Pro Vice-Chancellor (or delegate) will select from the applicants those students who may be enrolled in the programme each year.

 10. Applications for enrolment received after the final date are deemed to be Late Enrolments.
 Students may only apply via Special Permission with supporting documentation.
 The University may, at its discretion, consider approving a late enrolment.

 11. Late Enrolment applications will usually be considered when they are received no later than four weeks after the final date, but may not be approved.